justinpinkney/justinpinkney.com/content/blog/matlab-pix2pix/index.md

 ![Input to the model on the left and output on the right](result.jpg)

 Since R2019b MATLAB has had support for automatic differentiation and it's been possible to train GANs.
-So one of the first things I tried out was writing a MATLAB version of pix2pix (unlike Python it's easy to be the first to write and implementation of a deep learning paper in MATLAB).
+So one of the first things I tried out was writing a MATLAB version of pix2pix (unlike Python it's easy to be the first to write an implementation of a deep learning paper in MATLAB).

 ![](https://raw.githubusercontent.com/matlab-deep-learning/pix2pix/master/docs/training.gif)